dontry/dontry.github.io/content/blog/2021-06-11-connect-ngrx-store.md

 ---
 date: '2021-06-11'
-title: 'A better way to connect to NGRX store'
+title: 'A better way to connect to NgRx store'
-excerpt: 'The state from NGRX store is an observable stream.
+excerpt: 'The state from NgRx store is an observable stream.
 It is a little bit tricky to access it.
 This post provides a better way to handle it. '
 tags:
   - ANGULAR
   - NGRX
 ---

-As shown in the [NGRX documentation example](https://ngrx.io/guide/store#tutorial), in order to access the NGRX state, we have to create an observable and assign a selector to it.
+As shown in the [NgRx documentation example](https://NgRx.io/guide/store#tutorial), in order to access the NgRx state, we have to create an observable and assign a selector to it.
 Due to the nature of observable, *async pipe* is required to apply to the observable in the HTML template.
 This is quite cumbersome in general.

 ```javascript
 export class MyCounterComponent {